davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 ![equationSlice](equationSlice.gif)

-Note that the although the sliced formula has only one element, the indexes remain the same.
-So, if the "b" were in position 2 in the original formula, it is still in position 2 in the sliced formula, so that `sliceBase.get(2)` returns the "b" shape.
+Note that, although the sliced formula has only one element, the indexes remain the same.
+So, if the "b" glyph was in position 2 in the original formula, it is still in position 2 in the sliced formula, so that `sliceBase.get(2)` returns the "b" shape.
 The other indexes stores empty shapes.

 There is another version of the method, with a boolean flag that lets control if the sliced shapes are removed from the original math expression or not.
 For example, in the previous example `LaTeXMathObject sliceBase=formula.slice(false,2)` will create a slice of the "b" glyph without altering the original formula.

 The `slice`method can be a powerful tool if you want to operate on part of complex math expressions.
+If you want to progressively show a complex formula, the easiest option is to slice it in the different parts you will be showing at  a concrete point of the animation.

 ## Animating transforms between equations